google/model-viewer/packages/model-viewer-effects/README.md

 </model-viewer>
 ```

+### PostProcessing
+`<model-viewer-effects>` uses the [postprocessing](https://github.com/pmndrs/postprocessing) library under the hood, for its superior [performance](https://github.com/pmndrs/postprocessing#performance) and support.

+While not all effects are wrapped by this library, you can add any custom effects/passes that follow the postprocessing spec.

 There is no documentation yet, but you may refer to the types for all available properties.

 ### *XR Support*